davidshepherd7/electric-operator/README.md

 ## Setup

-The simplest way to install electric-operator-mode is via package.el.
+The simplest way to install electric-operator-mode is by using package.el to get it from [MELPA unstable](http://melpa.org/#/getting-started).
+Alternatively you can install the dependencies listed in `electric-operator.el` and add `electric-operator.el` to your load path.

 To temporarily enable electric-operator-mode simply call `electric-operator-mode`.
 To permenantly enable it for a major mode simply